Logo

 CC&Rs serve several essential functions within an HOA community:

-They preserve and enhance property values by maintaining community standards.
+They are intended to help preserve and enhance property values by maintaining community standards.

 They establish uniform guidelines for architectural elements, landscaping, and other visible aspects of the community.